 Homemade and personalized gifts mean a lot.
 Specially made quilts can feature blocks with messages written in permanent fabric pens or photos on transfer paper.
 Items like etched champagne glasses or engraved photo frames can serve as lasting mementos of the occasion.

 If the couple enjoys traveling, group gifts toward a “second honeymoon” are a great idea.
-Give a gift card to an airline or hotel chain, or give a gift certificate to a B&B.
+Give a gift card to an airline or hotel chain, or give a gift certificate to a B&B. Need more ideas?
+Get inspired with these creative 50th wedding anniversary gift ideas.

 At a large party, designate a table where people can leave gifts to be opened later, and include a basket for greeting cards.
 At a small family gathering, opening presents can be part of the fun.